 I decided to add another laying box on top of the usual one they lay in.

 Just a Lawn mower catcher does the trick.
 Being of short supply of any timber and tools of great advantage when wanting to do any repairs I just have to use my initiative and see whats around the house, inside and out.
 I saw a garden chair that we don't use and to my surprise it fitted where I wanted it to go.
 I used the seat for the platform to hold the second floor laying bed.
-With a couple of stretch straps hold the chair secure.

 Of course I had to have it situated away from their sleeping quarter as they also poop there and they don't lay where they poop.
 Would You???